owodolab/py-graspi/README.md

 open docs/index.html
 ```
 This would create a local view.
 You can see the official API on Github pages at: https://owodolab.github.io/py-graspi/

+# ABOUT
+Py-GraSPI (Graph-based Structure Property Identifier) is a Python package designed to compute a comprehensive set of descriptors for segmented microstructures using a graph-based approach.
+It leverages the igraph library to represent microstructures as graphs, enabling efficient computation of a wide range of descriptors with low computational overhead.
+Py-GraSPI is the Python implementation of the original GraSPI package, which was developed in C/C++.
+In addition to descriptor computation, Py-GraSPI offers tools for data conversion across various formats and for post-processing the raw outputs of the graph analysis.